BladeRunnerJS/brjs-site/docs/use/getting_started.md

 #### Testing via a Unit Test

 As with the `todoinput` Blade we can also test the `todoitems` Blade with the help of services.
-In this case we want to ensure that the blade registers for the appropriate event and that when that even occurs the View Model data is updated.
+In this case we want to ensure that the blade registers for the appropriate event and that when that event occurs the View Model data is updated.

 First we want to set up a fake service that helps us interact with our Blade.
 Replace the contents of `todoitems/tests/test-unit/js-test-driver/tests/ExampleClassTest.js` with the following: